 According to Inoue, he was allowed to run wild and was well behaved by the time he returned to Tanabe, several years later.

-His uncle, Morihei Ueshiba, (founder of Aikido) was a serious student of the martial arts and had already studied judo and several other classical arts prior to this time.
-Inoue was present when Morihei Ueshiba met Sokaku Takeda the headmaster of Daito-ryu jujutsu.
+His uncle, Morihei Ueshiba, was a serious student of the martial arts and had already studied judo and several other classical arts prior to this time.
+Inoue was present when Morihei Ueshiba met Sokaku Takeda the headmaster of

 Ueshiba practiced there for ten days before returning to his home in Shirataki.
 Noriaki Inoue was repulsed by Takeda's mannerisms and refused to participate in practice and just observed.
-He did however, practice with his uncle when they returned home.
+He did however, practice with his uncle at home.

-When Ueshiba became serious about studying Daito-ryu jujutsu his father and Inoue's father got together and paid to build a dojo at Shirtaki.
-They then invited Takeda to come and teach.
+When Ueshiba became serious about studying Daito-ryu jujutsu his father and Inoue's father paid to build a dojo at Shirtaki and invited Takeda to teach.

-Noriaki Inoue did not know how much they paid, but both men were wealthy, and according to him the amount was generous.
-The Daito-ryu techniques that Inoue and Ueshiba practiced and modified together were to become the roots of their respective arts.
+Noriaki Inoue didn't know how much they paid, but both men were wealthy, and according to him the amount was generous.
+The Daito-ryu techniques that Inoue and Ueshiba practiced and modified together became the roots of their arts.

-According to Inoue, he and his uncle worked together to modify the techniques, and he was as much responsible for the final form.
-In Japan, there is a very strict code of social conduct, but within the family unit, this code is sometimes ignored.
+According to Inoue, he and his uncle worked together to modify techniques, and he was as much responsible for the final form.
+In Japan, there is a strict code of social conduct, but within a family unit, this code is sometimes ignored.

 Even though publicly the uncle was considered the senior, when the two practiced together they dropped the formalities and acted as equals.

 According to Noriaki Inoue, he was upset with his uncle who hesitated to add the term 'aiki' to the name.
-Eventually it was changed to Daito-ryu Aikijujutsu, but the fact that Ueshiba had doubts, was one of the factors that contributed to the split between the two after the war.
+Eventually it was changed to Daito-ryu Aikijujutsu, but the fact that Ueshiba had doubts, contributed to the split after the war.

 Several events occurred during this time period that further strained their relationship.
 There was a strained relationship between the royal family and the Omoto religion which sponsored Ueshiba.

 This situation came to a head in what is known as the second Omoto incident.
 On December 8, 1935 Deguchi was arrested and convicted of disturbing the peace.
-The Omoto religion and all of its auxiliary organizations were ordered disbanded, all of its property was seized or destroyed and many of its members arrested.
+The Omoto religion and all of its auxiliary organizations were ordered disbanded, its property was seized or destroyed and its members arrested.

 Fear of being arrested forced Ueshiba to cut off all ties, but Inoue was the only person who did not cut his ties with the Omoto believers.

 Ueshiba had married his eldest daughter to Kiyoshi Nakakura and adopted him as his son, a common practice in Japan to extend the family line.
-After five years, Nakakura felt he would not be able to carry on the art and divorced his wife, thus nullifying the adoption.
+After five years, Nakakura didnt carry on the art and divorced his wife.

-Rightly or wrongly it was assumed that Inoue would be the next Doshu since he was a member of the family and certainly had the credentials to succeed his uncle.
+Rightly or wrongly it was assumed that Inoue would be the next Doshu since he was a member of the family and certainly had the credentials to succeed.

 When Kisshomaru finally became serious and was named director of the Kobukan, it was doubtful as to whether he would succeed.